FAIRMetrics/Metrics/MaturityIndicators/Gen2/Gen2_MI_F1A.md

  * Handles
  * URLs

-If you want an additional identifier scheme added to this Metric, please let us know, and please register it with FAIRSharing.
+If you want an additional identifier scheme added to this Maturity Indicator, please let us know, and please register it with FAIRSharing.

 ### Why should we measure it?